fex-cash/bch-snap/packages/snap/README.md

 ```

 `bch_showWIF`: Show wif private key in snap window.
-This method **DOES NOT** read the user's private key, it is for display only.
+This method DOES NOT return the user's private key to the DApp.
+It is for MetaMask’s display only.

 parameters:
 ```ts